P-muriuki/Financial-Inclusion/README.md

 I used a Logistic Regression model and got a 87% prediction accuracy.

 #### EDA
 The relationship between the variables showed little correlation.
-Especially on variable differences such as  age, gender and location types
+Especially on variable differences such as  age, gender and location types.